If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Oats Overnight Peach Upside-Down Cake

-Stir together a packet with milk, plant or moo-variety, soak overnight and boom….a near instant oatmeal breakfast with fresh peach flavor that gives you a lofty 22 grams of protein and some great fats from chia and flax.
+Stir together a packet with milk, plant or moo-variety, soak overnight and boom, a near instant oatmeal breakfast with fresh peach flavor that gives you a lofty 22 grams of protein and some great fats from chia and flax.
 This one gleans most of its protein from whey, but some flavors are infused instead with plant-based pea protein.

-Alpha Protein Supreme Breakfast Burrito
+Alpha Meatless Sausage Breakfast Burrito